-Our broad-spectrum E-series water mist fire extinguishers from Jewel Saffire have always been rigorously tested and certified to the very latest standards.
+Our broad-spectrum UltraFire water mist fire extinguishers have always been rigorously tested and certified to the very latest standards.
 They were certified by LPCB, one of the leading international certification bodies.
 LPCB certification is part of the BRE (Building Research Establishment).
 On top of this certification, a second certification body BSI has now certified the water mist extinguishers and added their particular stamp to the product.
 The BSI’s certification stamp, often called the ‘kitemark’ can now be used in marketing materials and on the product.
 While this is superfluous to requirements, the ‘kitemark’ is a well recognised and trusted symbol and helps to market products.

-Our water mist extinguishers cover a very broad spectrum of fire risks, including traditional burning solids such as wood and paper, as well as burning liquids, gas and cooking fats.
+Our water mist extinguishers cover a very broad spectrum of fire risks, including traditional burning solids such as wood and paper, as well as burning liquids, gas and small amount of fats.
 They are even safe and efficient on electrical fires (as long as a safety distance of 1m is adhered to).
 They tackle difficult fires, such as clothing fires and Christmas tree fires, are entirely harmless in their use and are environmentally friendly, as they only contain water.
 They also create a thermal shield between user and the fire and even clear the acrid smoke of fires.
-Safelincs recommends these extinguishers in particular for homes, professional kitchens, restaurants, churches, schools, nurseries, although the extinguishers are, of course, also suitable for general use and office areas.
+Safelincs recommends these extinguishers in particular for homes, kitchens, churches, schools, nurseries, although the extinguishers are, of course, also suitable for general use and office areas.
 Landlords also benefit from these extinguishers, as the tenants will only require one type of extinguisher for all risks and do not have to learn how to use a selection of extinguishers for the different risks.
 They also have the added benefit of not requiring any cleaning up should the extinguisher be set off accidentally, as the water mist disperses into the air.

 One of the first fire safety product ranges Safelincs introduced back in 2001 were fire escape ladders.
 Originally, these were aimed at domestic homes and families.
 By now, our range of fire escape systems and fire escape ladders has swelled and we have introduced several fire escape ladders that are suitable for businesses as well as home users.
 Notably the Saffold fire escape fold-out ladder is an escape system frequently used in business or public sector environments.
 Furthermore, this ladder can be made in any RAL colour had has been installed on listed buildings.
 To help our customers to find the right escape ladder for their application, we have created a help guide.
 It should assist you with the large selection of products and help you to understand the options that are available.